Splice the mainbrace: History

 Braces are the lines that control the angle of the yards.
-On square-rigged ships, the mainbrace was the longest line in of all the running rigging.
+On square-rigged ships, the mainbrace was the longest line in all of the running rigging.
 It was common to aim for the ship's rigging during naval battles.
-If the mainbrace was shot away, it was usually necessary to repair it during the engagement; the ship was unmaneuverable without it and would have to stay on the same tack.
+If the mainbrace was shot away, it was usually necessary to repair it during the engagement; the ship was unmanoeuvrable without it and would have to stay on the same tack.
 Even repairing it after the battle was a difficult job; the mainbrace ran through blocks, so it could not be repaired with a short splice or a knot.
-Splicing in a large run of hemp was strenuous work, and generally the ship's best Able Seamen were chosen to carry out the task under the supervision of the Boatswain ("bosun").
+Splicing in a large run of hemp was strenuous work, and generally the ship's best able seamen were chosen to carry out the task under the supervision of the boatswain ("bosun").
 On completion of the task, it was customary for the men to be rewarded with an extra ration of rum.
-The Boatswain would take a sip from the ration of each of the men he had selected for the task.
-Eventually the order to "splice the mainbrace" came to mean that the crew would receive an extra ration of rum, and was issued on special occasions: after victory in battle, the change of a monarch, a royal birth, a royal wedding or an inspection of the fleet.
+The boatswain would take a sip from the ration of each of the men he had selected for the task.
+Eventually the order to "splice the mainbrace" came to mean that the crew would receive an extra ration of rum, and it was issued on special occasions: after victory in battle, the change of a monarch, a royal birth, a royal wedding or an inspection of the fleet.
 In cases where the whole fleet was to receive the signal, it would be run up with a lift of flags or signalled by semaphore.